-The waiting room had been stained blue tapestry chairs, filled with other never theres, and it took every ounce of strength I had not to run.
-The ugly forest green carpet had been hiding land mines.
-I could hear them whispering, yes I could, and so I closed my eyes, hoped I could still fly because it was my only way of getting out of there alive.
+The waiting room was stained blue tapestry chairs, filled with other never theres.
+It took every ounce of strength I had not to run.
+The ugly forest green carpet was hiding land mines.
+I could hear them whispering, yes I could.
+So I closed my eyes, hoped I could still fly because it was my only way of getting out of there alive.

-I couldn’t take off, needing rocket launching straight lift.
+I couldn’t take off.
+I needed rocket launching straight lift.
 I couldn’t take the three step run.
 I hadn’t practiced getting airborne without it.
-I could feel it, a little trickle, slow and warm down the inside of my shoulder blade, my broken wing.
+I could feel it.
+A little trickle, slow and warm down the inside of my shoulder blade, my broken wing.
 I’d been meaning to get that fixed too, after I’d fallen in between that rock and the hard place.

-I was emotionally crushed for awhile by memories of having seen too much of my own blood pouring out of me, suffocated by a fear, not of death, but of leaving the people I love before I’d had enough time with them, leaving them in this world without me, crushed by what it would do to them and what I would miss of their lives, all of the things I wouldn’t get to see and feel and know.
-Trapped then, by a feeling so close to insanity, biting my own tongue, the taste of liquid lead in my mouth as I endured it and broke free from the convulsion and begged, pleaded, for my life.
-Haunted then, unable to clearly remember if I might have cut a deal…in my sleep?…for what?
-And with whom?
+I was emotionally crushed for awhile by memories of having seen too much of my own blood pouring out of me.
+Suffocated by a fear, not of death, but of leaving the people I love before I’d had enough time with them.
+Leaving them in this world without me.
+Crushed by what it would do to them.
+By what I would miss of their lives, all the things I wouldn’t get to see and feel and know.
+Trapped, by a feeling so close to insanity, biting my own tongue, the taste of liquid lead in my mouth as I endured it and broke free from the convulsion and begged, pleaded, for my life.
+Haunted, unable to clearly remember if I might have cut a deal…in my sleep?
+For what?
+With whom?

 “You’re all done, Sweetie.
 Lay there for a minute.
 If you get up too fast you might feel dizzy, nauseous.
 When you feel like you can sit up, go ahead, slowly.
-You can get dressed and you are free to go.
+You can get dressed.
+You are free to go.
 Your doctor will call you with the results.
-The area might feel tender or bruised for a few days, anything more than that and you should call us, okay?”
+The area might feel tender or bruised for a few days.
+Anything more than that, you should call us.
+Okay?”

 I want to renegotiate.
 Maybe I’ll take it all back outright.